schoettl/listtrans.vim/README.md

 # listtrans.vim

 Created by [Damian Conway](https://github.com/thoughtstream)

 Watch his [video at OSCON](https://www.youtube.com/watch?v=aHm36-na4-4)

-This plugin toggles a sentence separated by , or ; to a list.
+This plugin toggles a sentence separated by `,` or `;` to a list.

+For example `a, b, and c` becomes

+    - a
+    - b
+    - c

+and vice versa.

 ## Toggle lists